-Oilcom and Oryx with 13% and 12% Table A10.2: Tanzania Market Shares by Company Inland respectively Petroleum Sales: 2007
+Oilcom and Oryx with 13% and 12% respectively

-With the dispersion of the market as shown, Tanzania has the least market concentration index (a HHI of 1,107) of all E & SA countries studied.
+With the dispersion of the market as shown, Tanzania has the least market concentration index (an HHI of 1,107) of all E & SA countries studied.
 However, the very large number of OMCs raises the need for better enforcement of standards to create a level playing field.
-This large number of companies to scrutinize of course, places a difficult burden on EWURA, the regulator.
+This large number of companies to scrutinize of course, places a difficult burden on EWURA, the regulator

 Table A10.3 below, and the previously shown East African logistics' map, indicate the oil products petroleum infrastructure is generally favourable in Tanzania.
-However, there are constraints in the Port of Dar es Salaam, and the rail network, especially the Tanzania Railway Corp, is not effective, thus road sub-total top fifteen Remaining approx thir Total Notes:
+However, there are constraints in the Port of Dar es Salaam, and the rail network, especially the Tanzania Railway Corp, is not effective, thus road